 If you’re buying your first grill, and want something that’s nice but won’t break the bank, the Spirit II E-210 is one of the best recommendations we can give.

-So I have to admit, this review comes with a twinge of bias.
+So I have to admit, this review comes with a generous helping of bias.
 The Weber Genesis II E-410 Grill is the first gas grill I ever got (I have a natural gas one but they sell propane fueled ones too), and boy do I love it.

 The 4 burner grill really gives you a ton of space to get to work.
 There’s 646 square inches of primary cooking area along with a 198 square inch swing away warming rack.
 That makes a total of 844 square inches of cooking space – enough to feed a small army!